metalworn/vcard/README.md

 This is the software running the QRL Faucet hosted over at https://faucet.qrl.tips configured to give away coins once a day to any valid QRL address.

-The faucet interfaces with the gRPC
+The faucet interfaces with the gRPC wallet running on a full node server side.
+The WalletAPI has been developed to utilize slave transactions by default.

+Please see below for installation instructions if you want to host a faucet your self.

+> This software is provided to the public AS-IS with no guarantee.
+Server hardening and best practice is recommended.

+## Overvie